Top of page

 It is therefore important that you know:

-While it’s impossible for anyone to be completely clear of the risk of infection, there are things you can do to help lower the risk.
-Take steps to minimise your contact with germs and keep good personal hygiene.
+Keep good personal hygiene, and try to minimise your contact with germs.
 It’s also advisable to protect your skin from scratches and cuts, for example, by wearing gloves when gardening.
 If you cut or graze yourself, wash your hands and then use tap water to clean the wound.

 Back to top